edubart/nelua-lang/docs/pages/overview.md

 foo(nil) -- outputs: got nothing
 ```

-Use this when you want to specialize different argument types at compile-time
+Use this when you want to specialize different argument types at compile time
 without runtime costs.

 ## Annotations

-Annotations are used to inform the compiler different behaviors in the code
+Annotations are used to prompt the compiler to behave differently during code
 generation.

 ### Function annotations